 Let's say we have a call option on Bank of America (BAC) stock with the strike price of 43 dollars and expiration date of 18 March 2022.
 On the options exchange this option is trading at 3.95 dollars.
 This is the option's market price, or the price for which you can buy or sell this option at the moment.
 Bank of America stock (the underlying) is trading at 44.50 in the stock market at the same time.
 What is the option's intrinsic and time value?

 For a call option, intrinsic value is the amount you save on the underlying stock's purchase price when you exercise the option, compared to buying the stock in the stock market.

-If you exercise this J.P.
-Morgan call option, you will be buying J.P.
-Morgan stock for 43 dollars (the strike price).
-On the other hand, if you buy J.P.
-Morgan stock in the stock market, you pay 44.50.
-The call option’s intrinsic value is the difference, equal to 1.50.
+If you exercise this Bank of America call option, you will be buying Bank of America stock for 43 dollars (the strike price).
+On the other hand, if you buy Bank of America stock in the stock market, you pay 44.50.
+The call option's intrinsic value is the difference, equal to 1.50.
 The option is in the money, as its strike price is below the current market price of the underlying stock and you would be buying the stock cheaper with the option compared to buying the stock in the stock market.